Understanding and Improving Knowledge Distillation: Conclusion and Future Work

-We provide novel methods to understand the mechanism of knowledge distillation~(KD).
+We provide novel techniques to better understand the mechanism of knowledge distillation~(KD).
 Through systematic analyses, we uncover two key beneficial effects of $\KD$ over label smoothing.
-Firstly, supervision from teacher's output distribution re-weights the training examples based on teacher's prediction on the ground-truth.
-Secondly, teacher's probability mass on the incorrect classes reveals class relationships, and more importantly, inject prior knowledge of the optimal geometry of student's output logit layer.
+Firstly, supervision from teacher's prediction on the ground-truth rescales student's gradients for different training examples.
+Secondly, teacher's probability mass on the incorrect classes reveals class relationships by injecting prior knowledge of the optimal geometry of student's output layer.
 These effects also explain why sometimes a better teacher may not be suitable for distillation, and self-distillation gives quality gains.
-To have a closer look at these two effects, we proposed partial-$\KD$ methods, and evaluated their performance on both synthetic and real-world datasets.
-Experimental results not only supported our claims, but also inspire ways to improve $\KD$.
-Besides the applications suggested in Section~\ref{sec:application}, we think that our findings could also help with the recent advances of $\KD$ in private learning~\citep{papernot2018scalable}, semi-supervised learning~\citep{yalniz2019billion}, etc.
+To have a closer look at these two effects, we proposed partial-distillation methods, and evaluated their performance on both synthetic and real-world datasets.
+Experimental results support our claims, help diagnose unpleasent results, and inspire ways to improve $\KD$.
 In future work, we would like to extend our understanding of knowledge distillation under different data distributions, e.g., uniform vs long-tail distribution; and also consider the effect of noisy inputs and labels.
 We would like to also investigate other cheaper and effective ways of distillation \emph{e.g.,} looking into approximate versions of $\kdtopk$.